anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.md

 | infra.hw.cpu.cfg.002 | Minimum number of cores per CPU  | Specifies the number of cores needed per CPU<sup>*</sup> | 20 | 20 |
 | infra.hw.cpu.cfg.003 | NUMA alignment | NUMA alignment enabled and BIOS configured to enable NUMA | N | Y |
 | infra.hw.cpu.cfg.004 | Simultaneous Multithreading (SMT) | SMT enabled that allows each core to work multiple streams of data simultaneously  | Y | Y |
-> <sup>*</sup> PLease note that these specifications are for general purpose servers normally located in large data centers.
-Servers for specialised use with the data centers or other locations, such as at edge sites, are likely to have different specifications.
+> <sup>*</sup> Please note that these specifications are for general purpose servers normally located in large data centers.
+Servers for specialised use with the data centres or other locations, such as at edge sites, are likely to have different specifications.
 <p align="center"><b>Table 5-14:</b> Minimum sizing and capability configurations for general purpose servers.</p>

 <a name="5.4.1.1"></a>